cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 providing security against quantum attack.
 In this document, we define schemes for constructing hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
-Hybrid KEMs built using these schemess provide strong security properties as long as the undelying algorithms are secure.
+Hybrid KEMs built using these schemes provide strong security properties as long as the undelying algorithms are secure.

 --- middle